Tim Greaves: Early career

 Greaves, born in Ramsbottom, Lancashire, was the Radical Prosport champion along with Michael Vergers in 2000.
 Greaves entered the 1000 km of Silverstone, part of the Le Mans Endurance Series (LMES), for the first time in 2004; he drove alongside Frank Hahn and Jean-François Leroch in a G-Force Racing-entered Pilbeam MP84.
 However, it was not a successful debut; the team finished the race, but the 121 laps they completed were not enough for them to be classified.
 Although he was also entered by the team at the 1000 km of Spa, he did not actually compete in the race.
 That year, he also finished runner-up in the Radical Clubsport series.

-In 2005, he once again drove for G-Force Racing at the 1000 km of Silverstone, alongside Hahn and Leroch in a Courage C65; this time, the team finished 30th overall, and eighth in the LMP2 category.
+In 2005, Greaves once again drove for G-Force Racing at the 1000 km of Silverstone, alongside Hahn and Leroch in a Courage C65; this time, the team finished 30th overall, and eighth in the LMP2 category.
 He was entered in a Courage C65 by Renstal de Bokkenrijders at the 1000 km of Nürburgring, but did not compete.
 He drove once more for G-Force in the 1000 km of Istanbul; however, accident damage forced the team to retire after 46 laps.
 He won the Radical SR8 Championship that year, being partnered by Nick Dove.